tuomasjar/tuomasjar/README.md

 I've done some work with hydraulic robots.
 Beep-boop.

 I mostly like learning new technologies and new tecnics.
 Even though my beginnings are in C and it's little brothers, I do have learned the ways of Java and dabbled in mystics of assembly.

-Working on my masters on robotics and automation, so now have dabbled in Python as well.
-May bitoverlords have mercy on my sanity.
+Working on my masters on robotics and automation, so now I have dipped my toes on Python.
+May the overlords have mercy on my parity check.

 ---
 [![I've been mostly working on](https://github-readme-stats.vercel.app/api/top-langs/?username=tuomasjar&hide=html,css&theme=radical)](https://github.com/anuraghazra/github-readme-stats)
 ---